SovereignCloudStack/cluster-stack-provider-openstack/docs/develop.md

 If you have any trouble finding the right command, then you can use `make help` to get a list of all available make targets.

 ## Toggle between local_mode and remote mode
 We can retrieve cluster-stacks in two modes.
-One way is to let the controller fetch it from GitHub which is remote mode and other is we mount the cluster-stacks inside the container and start the controller with appropriate flag.
+One way is to let the controller fetch it from GitHub which is remote mode and other is we mount the cluster-stacks inside the container at `/tmp/downloads/cluster-stacks` directory.

 > [!NOTE]
 > Using remote mode is the default behavior.